MikaelSmith/-songops/README.md

 ## Build

-Uses Pod, so `gem install pod`, then `pod install`, and open `Karaoke Kompanion.xcworkspace` in Xcode.
-Currently expects Xcode 7 Beta 5.
+Uses Pod, so `gem install pod`, then `pod install`, and open `Karaoke Kompanion.xcworkspace` in Xcode 7.